galessandroni/Automezzi/bin/old/README.md

-# Repository delle versioni precedenti
+# Repository of previous versions